José Canalejas y Méndez: Canalejas Ministry

 While in office, Canalejas (with the support of his sovereign, Alfonso XIII) introduced several electoral reforms that aimed to win working-class support for moderately conservative policies; to curb the power of independent political bosses, quite common at the time, especially in rural areas; to weaken excesses of Catholic educational clericalism without threatening the Catholic Church as such; and to turn Spain into a true democracy.
 These policies successfully faced the social turmoil that radicals had been creating within Spain (and which had led, in 1909, to a brief but bloody unrest in Barcelona).
+During his government, Canalejas implemented several significant reforms.
+He abolished the system of consumos (indirect taxes), introduced compulsory military service to replace the previous draft lottery (quintas), restricted the establishment of new religious orders through the so-called “Ley del Candado” (Padlock Law), and promoted the creation of the Mancomunidad of Catalonia, a federation of Catalan provinces aimed at coordinating regional administration.

+Death

-On 12 November 1912, while he was window-shopping the literary novelties of the day from a bookstore in central Madrid, he was fatally shot by anarchist Manuel Pardiñas.
+On 12 November 1912, while Canalejas was window-shopping the literary novelties of the day from a bookstore in central Madrid, he was fatally shot by anarchist Manuel Pardiñas.

 Legacy

 Canalejas believed in the possibility of a monarchy open to a thoroughgoing democratic policy both in economic and in civil and political matters.
 Salvador de Madariaga, the liberal historian, argued that the disasters Spain experienced during the 1930s could be traced to Canalejas' murder, given that this murder deprived King Alfonso of one of his few genuine statesmen.